 JAMES A. CHAPPELL, inspector in charge of the Los Angeles Field Service office of the FCC, was to transfer to the San Francisco office Feb.
 1, assigned to the staff of the 12th district.
 The 11th district, Los Angeles, will be in charge of Bernard H. Linden, who was transferred from San Francisco on Feb.
-1. Mr. Chappell, who was in the Los Angeles area for several years. on Feb.
-1. Mr. Chappell, who was in the Los Angeles area for several years, first with the Dept. of Commerce radio division, later the Federal Radio Commission and finally FCC, was tendered a farewell party Jan.
+1. Mr. Chappell, who was in the Los Angeles area for several years. first with the Dept. of Commerce radio division. later the Federal Radio Commission and finally FCC, was tendered a farewell party Jan.
 19. at the quarterly meeting of the Federation of Radio Clubs of the Southwest.
 Pacific division. with the San Fernando Valley Radio Club acting as the host.

 E. H. I. LEE, formerly of the FCC engineering department, has been transferred to Detroit as inspector of the field force branch.
-M. K. Kumins. formerly in charge of the FCC office in Buffalo, has joined Radio World as technical editor.
+M. K. Kumins. formerly in charge of the FCC office in Buffalo, has jouned Radio World as technical editor.